Reaching AI Limits (and Ending Up on StackOverflow Again)

 AI Wastes Engineering Time at the Edges

-The other day, it happened with LogQL (a query language for Grafana Loki).
-After an hour or two ⏳ of back-and-forth with AI, I gave up, opened the official docs, and composed a proper LogQL query myself.
+casttool.
+All models answered confidently โ and all were wrong.
+They invented CLI flags, hallucinated parameters, and ignored requests for up-to-date documentation.
+The real solution took minutes โณ: I stopped prompting and readcast --helpcarefully (and then I posted that self-answer). - The other day, a similar thing happened with LogQL (a query language for Grafana Loki).
+After an hour or two โณ of back-and-forth with AI, I gave up, opened the official docs, and composed a proper LogQL query myself.

 LLMs fail similarly at edge cases.